 - Tuck your pants into your socks.
 (Ticks start low and crawl up, tucking your pants into your socks keeps them on the outside of your clothing)

-- Use a spray containing permethrin on exposed skin.
+- Use a mist containing permethrin on exposed skin.
 You can also treat your clothing with it to repel ticks and avoid bringing them into the house on clothing.